 The technical aspects of the warehouse management system capabilities are built on the basis of three main components:

-• Software: a digital system that operates on the basis of ERP data exchange, allowing the ERP to be extended with an additional transaction and providing remote control via dedicated applications for mobile and desktop devices.
+• Software: This is a digital system that operates on the basis of ERP data exchange, allowing the ERP to be extended with an additional transaction and providing remote control via dedicated applications for mobile and desktop devices.

-• Radio communication devices: mobile devices throughout the warehouse require a wireless network system for communication between servers and the ERP system.
+• Radio Communication Devices: Mobile devices throughout the warehouse require a wireless network system for communication between servers and the ERP system.

 Key features of the warehouse management system